 Is there any Medication for Baby Spitting up clear Liquid?

 There are no medications if your baby is normal other than spitting up clear liquid.
 However, the pediatrician may prescribe medication to help reduce stomach acids in case the baby is diagnosed with GERD.

 - Histamine-2 blocker such as Zantac, Pepcid

 - Antacids such as Mylanta

-How long does reflux in babies last?
+How long does Spit-up in babies last?